-Foreign licensee to appoint BVI manager.
+Foreign Licensee to appoint BVI manager

-- (a) appoint an employee resident in the Virgin Islands, approved by the Commission, as its BVI manager to have responsibility for managing the business and affairs of the licensee in the Virgin Islands; and - (b) designate a senior manager in the licensee's home jurisdiction to whom the BVI manager is responsible.
+- 24. (1) Subject to subsection (3), a foreign licensee shall- - (a) appoint an employee resident in the Virgin Islands, approved by the Commission, as its BVI manager to have responsibility for managing the business and affairs of the licensee in the Virgin Islands; and

-- (2) Sections 18 and 22 apply to a foreign licensee with respect to its business in the Virgin Islands. - (3) Subsection (1) does not apply to an insurer holding a category B insurance licence if the insurer does not establish a branch in the Virgin Islands.
+- (b) designate a senior manager in the licensee's home jurisdiction to whom the BVI manager is responsible. - (2) Sections 18 and 22 apply to a foreign licensee with respect to its business in the Virgin Islands. - (3) Subsection (1) does not apply to an insurer holding a category B insurance licence if the insurer does not establish a branch in the Virgin Islands.